boringops-hq/boringops-hq.github.io/index.md

   caption: "bor·ing (adj.) — reliably predictable; free of drama."
 ---

-The embodiment of **calm technology**:
+The embodiment of **calm technology**

-- A **mindset**: predictability, trust, and stability over hype.
+- **Mindset**: choose predictability, trust, and stability over hype.
-- A **discipline**: consistency, standards, and stewardship.
+- **Discipline**: enforce consistency, standards, and stewardship.
-- A **principle**: true innovation thrives only when the foundation is boring and solid.
+- **Principle**: innovation thrives only when the foundation is boring and solid.

-This is the unglamorous foundation that makes everything else possible and we call it **BoringOps**.
+This is the unglamorous foundation that makes everything else possible.

+We call it **BoringOps**.

 ## The Problem With Shiny
 Shiny breaks.
 Boring endures.